passenger94/shoes3/shoesManual_redcarpet01.md

 Sets the position of the video using a Float value.
 To move the video to its 25% position: `@video.position = 0.25`.

+### previous_media » true or false ###

+When a playlist has been loaded, changes the actual media to the previous item in the playlist.
+Returns true upon success, false if there isn't a previous item.

 ### remove() » self ###